USS MacKenzie (DD-614): Service history

-The destroyer took up duty in the Mediterranean again in February 1945 and from 28 March through 21 April spent her days in the bombardment of the Franco-Italian border and her nights on the blockade of the Gulf of Genoa.
+The destroyer took up duty in the Mediterranean again in February 1945.
+From 28 March through 21 April MacKenzie spent her days in the bombardment of the Franco-Italian border in support of the 5th Army, and her nights on the blockade of the Gulf of Genoa along with British and French destroyers.
 In May, having assisted in the continuance of an effective second front, MacKenzie was assigned to convoy duty in the Strait of Gibraltar.
 She remained in the Mediterranean after the capitulation of the Third Reich, cruising its waters until returning to the United States in July.

-Upon her arrival, MacKenzie underwent overhaul preparatory to going to the Pacific.
-But, with the end of Pacific hostilities in mid-August, her orders were changed and on 4 November she entered the Charleston Navy Yard for inactivation.
+Upon her arrival, MacKenzie underwent 30 days overhaul and alterations in Boston, and two weeks of training in Cuba, preparatory to going to the Pacific.
+She was then ordered to Norfolk, Virginia for duty with the aircraft carrier USS Lake Champlain (CV-39), and acted as plane guard for it until Navy Day.
+On 4 November she entered the Charleston Navy Yard for inactivation.
 She decommissioned 4 February 1946 and in January 1947 entered the reserve fleet at Philadelphia, Pennsylvania.
 She was struck from the Naval Vessel Register on 1 July 1971 and sunk in fleet exercises on 1 June 1974.

 Awards

-MacKenzie received four battle stars for World War II service.
+MacKenzie received four battle stars for World War II service :